DevExpress-Examples/devextreme-datagrid-use-fileuploader-in-the-edit-form/README.md

 <!-- default badges end -->
 # DataGrid - How to use the DevExtreme FileUploader in the edit form

-This example illustrates how to use the [FileUploader](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxFileUploader/) component in the [DataGrid's](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxDataGrid/) edit form.
+This example illustrates how to use [FileUploader](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxFileUploader/) in the [DataGrid's](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxDataGrid/) edit form.

 ![DevExtreme DataGrid - How to use the DevExtreme FileUploader in the edit form](/images/overview.png)

 ## Files to Look At:

 - **jQuery**